 Download Brochure | Itinerary

-FULL IMMERSION ISRAEL BEING A DISCIPLE STUDY TRIP
+FULL IMMERSION STUDY TOUR

 The alarm will be set for 6:00 A.M., devotions at 6:50 A.M, and by 7:00 A.M. we will be on the way to our first destination.
-To take full advantage of each hour of the day and to experience the best possible lessons, there will be periods of hiking, long walks, and miles that will need to be hiked.
-Each hike is destined to bring one part of the biblical story into focus.
+To take full advantage of each hour of the day and to experience the best possible lessons, there will be periods of hiking, walks, and some miles that will need to be crossed.
+Each walk is destined to bring one part of the biblical story into focus.
 It is during these adventures and finding these destinations that allow us to experience the Text in its historical, cultural, and physical context.
 Many times our lunches will be between 12:30-2:00 so carrying a few snacks will help keep your energy high.
 Lunches are usually eaten at site, and often involve a “picnic” lunch to help save time so that more destinations can be enjoyed.
 At the end of the day, you will have a filling dinner with the group, and the ability to get a great night sleep in a quality room.

 One of the most important items that you will need to bring is a quality pair of hiking boots.
 Wearing sneakers, work boots, and cross-trainers are not advised.
 Purchasing hiking boots that are designed for hot weather, and rough terrain will be a tremendous help throughout the trip.
 Avoid all water-proofing and GoreTex boots.
 You will need a pair of boots that allow your feet to breath and to keep dry.
 Adding a pair of hiking socks is also advised.
 If you break in your hiking boots well (over 50 miles), and having quality socks, blisters and Athlete’s foot can be avoided.